-Apartments and Other Residential Rental Properties
+Apartments and Residential Rental Properties

-Apartments and other residential rental properties can expose you to chemicals on the Proposition 65 list.
+Apartments and residential rental properties can expose you to chemicals on the Proposition 65 list.
 These properties include rental apartments, condominiums, and houses.

 Image of an apartment complex with multi-level units